-Across the world, there are different ways to communicate.
+Throughout the world, there are countless ways to communicate.
 Messages that work in the United States, a historically individualistic culture, may be disastrous in a more collective culture like Japan.
-International retail marketers should understand cultural nuances to create successful paid search programs that click.
+International retailers must understand cultural nuances to create successful paid search programs that click with their target audience.

-Thankfully, Geert Hofstede conducted extensive research into the field of cross-cultural communications in the 1960s.
-His findings have influenced various fields since then, including business marketing.
+Thankfully, Dutch social psychologist Geert Hofstede conducted extensive research in the field of cross-cultural communications in the 1960s.
+His findings have influenced various fields in the years since, including digital marketing.

-At NetElixir, we’ve utilized the principles of his findings to gain valuable insights into the purchasing behavior of consumers around the world.
-Any business looking to succeed in the international market should consult his theory before creating an initial global search campaign.
+At NetElixir, we’ve utilized the principles of his findings to gain valuable insights into the search and purchase behavior of consumers around the world.
+Any retailer looking to succeed in the international market should consult his theory before creating a global search campaign.
 NetElixir is one of the few search marketing agencies to build this model into our international client campaigns.

 Why do we take it so seriously?
-We’ve compiled a summary of Hofstede’s theory with insights into behavior, within various countries and cultural groups, as it relates to paid search.
+We’ve compiled a summary of Hofstede’s theory as it relates to retail marketing, with behavioral insights for various countries and cultural groups.

 Hofstede’s cultural dimensions theory is a framework for cross-cultural communication.
 It describes how a society’s culture influences the values and behaviors of the people within that particular group.
 It can be applied to a collection of scenarios to better understand the actions and beliefs of diverse cultural groups.